 If you choose to adopt a Cane Corso, it’s imperative that you’re aware of just what you’re getting - a highly loyal and affectionate but very strong-willed and assertive dog, whose natural protective instincts will make them wary of strangers.

 Their desire to guard you and your family means that professional training and socialization is absolutely vital to help them learn how to behave appropriately when out in public or around those they don’t know - the last thing you want is to have to learn how to calm a reactive dog because certain potentially problematic behaviors weren't nipped in the bud early on.

-And, as you can probably imagine, these costs can add up.
+And, as you can probably imagine, the cost of training can add up.
 But, when you weigh that against the peace of mind that you’ll be able to easily control your Cane Corso when you need to, it makes it well worth it.